The new programming initiative of Radio Kansas.

-The interview program Fresh Air with Terry Gross (not to be confused with the Nightcrossings album series Fresh Aire), would air weeknights sometime between 7 and 10.
-It comes from NPR, a network to which we no longer belong.
+The interview program Fresh Air with Terry Gross (not to be confused with the Nightcrossings album series Fresh Aire), comes from NPR, a network to which we no longer belong.
 That’s okay, as the show has a great archive and the current show online here.

 This American Life

 This American Life has dropped its network affiliation and now distributes directly to stations.
 Most listeners choose to listen to the show online as a Podcast, but it’s still available to over-the-air stations with enough listeners to pay for it.
 Pricing is in flux, but please let us know if you’d like us to consider the show.

 Radiolab was from NPR but is now offered directly to stations by producing station WNYC.
 Let us know if you’d like us to keep this show high on our list, or just listen to the podcast right now, instead!